Efficiency standards for replacement appliances and fixtures

 Water efficiency

-Replacement water appliances, fittings and fixtures (such as shower heads and toilets) supplied by a rental provider must have a minimum three-star water efficiency rating under the Australian Government’s Water Efficiency Labelling and Standards Scheme, also known as the WELS Scheme.
+Replacement water appliances, fittings and fixtures supplied by a rental provider must have a minimum three-star water efficiency rating.
+For example, shower heads and toilets.

 Non-ducted air conditioners, heat pumps and gas space heaters

-In some apartment blocks it may not be reasonable to install a minimum two-star replacement non-ducted air conditioner, heat pump or gas space heater if:
+In some apartment blocks it may not be reasonable to install a minimum two-star replacement item if:

 • the cost of the installation is prohibitive